visiondevcamptokyo/devcamp/docs/index.md

   - title: Immersive Communication with Spatial Personas
     details: Photorealistic 3D avatars make you feel like you’re in the same room, even when you’re far apart.
   - title: Minimal Design to Expand Your Everyday
-    details: We’ve minimized entertainment features to focus on communication and collaboration.
+    details: Entertainment features are kept to a minimum, focusing on communication and collaboration.
 ---